-Along with our top trout fishing tips – which we’ll get to shortly – I wanted to include some top destinations for trout fishing outside North America too:
+Along with our top tips – which we’ll get to shortly – I wanted to include some top destinations for trout fishing outside North America too:

 The best place in the world to fish for trophy-sized brown and rainbow trout.

 The island state of Tasmania has some of the finest brown trout fishing in the world in remote lakes and rivers

-Patagonia in South America (which straddles both countries) is one of my favourite regions to fish for them.
-All of the Andean region offers good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool clear rivers and lakes teem with willing rainbows and browns and the occasional brook trout.
+Patagonia in South America (which straddles both countries) is one of my favorite regions to fish for them.
+All of the Andean region offers good fishing: from the footsteps of Mount Aconcagua to Tierra Del Fuelgo, cool clear rivers and lakes teem with willing rainbow trout and brown trout, as well as the occasional brook trout.